 Huntington’s disease: an enabling approach to supporting families

-The course will give you an opportunity to develop your understanding of Huntington’s disease and its impact on the people and families who live with it, while enhancing your skills, knowledge and capacity to provide support.
+This short course will give you an opportunity to develop your understanding of Huntington’s disease and its impact on the people and families who live with it, while enhancing your skills, knowledge and capacity to provide support.

-By the end of the course you'll be able to:
+By the end of the short course you'll be able to:

-- demonstrate knowledge of the aetiology of Huntington's disease and the range of symptoms experienced
+- demonstrate knowledge of the aetiology of Huntington's disease and the range of symptoms experienced;

-- demonstrate awareness of the importance of individual life stories and be able to use this to develop supportive strategies for people affected by Huntington's disease
+- demonstrate awareness of the importance of individual life stories and be able to use this to develop supportive strategies for people affected by Huntington's disease;

-- recognise the diversity of experiences of living with Huntington's disease and how individuals and families adapt and live with the condition
+- recognise the diversity of experiences of living with Huntington's disease and how individuals and families adapt and live with the condition;

 Structure and content

 This short course provides an in-depth understanding of Huntington's disease and the impact it has on individuals and families, considering the physical, psychological, emotional and social changes that it can bring.
-Our course looks at the person with Huntington's as central to this discussion, but also emphasises the importance of considering the whole family as people affected by the disease.
+Our short course looks at the person with Huntington's as central to this discussion, but also emphasises the importance of considering the whole family as people affected by the disease.